natenka/pyneng-book-en/docs/source/book/15_module_re/match_object.rst

     In [28]: match.groups()
     Out[28]: ('100', 'aab1')

-If there is nothing in the line after the space, nothing will get into the group.
+If there is nothing in the line after space, nothing will get into the group.
 But the match will be because it is stated in regular expression that the group is optional:

 .. code:: python